Back to Distributed Systems & Kubernetes Series

 • Self-Healing (Part 5): Controllers continuously reconcile desired vs actual state

-In Part 7, we'll explore the Kubernetes Object Model — Pods, ReplicaSets, Deployments, Services, ConfigMaps, and Secrets — and learn to write YAML manifests that declare the desired state of your applications.
+In Part 7, we'll explore the Kubernetes Object Model — Pods, ReplicaSets, Deployments, Services, ConfigMaps, and Secrets — with hands-on exercises for each object type so you can practice every concept on the cluster you just built.